Kaki Martin, ASLA, PLA

 Kaki Martin is a landscape architect with over twenty years of practice experience focused in park design and urban streetscapes, institutional and open space master planning, and experiential learning landscapes.
 She is keenly interested and knowledgeable in the design and construction of public urban landscapes.
 With extensive public design process experience, Kaki has led numerous multi-disciplinary projects in the public sector, all of which included a wide range of stakeholder groups.
-Kaki is passionate about the process of finding solidarity with a diverse group of stakeholders through artful and contemporary solutions and vision to deliver landscapes that engage and build community.
+Kaki is passionate about the process of finding solidarity with stakeholders and by expressing a co-created vision with artful and contemporary solutions to deliver landscapes which engage and build community.

-She is also a founder of Good Sports, a Boston based national non-profit which has served over a million children and is ensuring they have the equipment they need to participate in organized athletic programs.
+She is also a founder of Good Sports, a Boston based national non-profit which has served over a million children by ensuring they have the equipment they need to participate in organized athletic programs.

 Master of Landscape Architecture - Harvard University; Cambridge, Massachusetts

 Bachelor of Arts (Art History and Painting), Charles Hovey Pepper Prize - Colby College; Waterville, Maine

 Registered Landscape Architect

 Council of Landscape Arch.
 Registration Boards (CLARB)